The National Law Enforcement Officers Memorial tells the story of American law enforcement and makes it safer for those who serve.

 A nonprofit 501(c)(3) organization headquartered in Washington, DC, the Memorial Fund built and continues to maintain the National Law Enforcement Officers Memorial—the nation’s monument to law enforcement officers killed in the line of duty.
 The Memorial Fund is a principal organizer of the National Police Week observance each May and hosts a Candlelight Vigil each May 13th to honor all fallen officers.
 In addition, the Memorial Fund maintains the largest, most comprehensive database of line-of-duty officer deaths, conducts research into officer fatality trends and issues, and serves as an information clearinghouse.

-More recently, the Memorial Fund has built the National Law Enforcement Museum, adjacent to the Memorial in Washington, DC.
+The Memorial Fund built and operates the National Law Enforcement Museum, adjacent to the Memorial in Washington, DC.
 The Museum tells the story of American law enforcement through exhibits, collections, research and education.

-The Memorial Fund is governed by a Board of Directors representing 16 of the most prestigious law enforcement organizations in the country.
-In addition, three major corporate partners serve on the Board of Directors including Motorola, Police Unity Tour, Verizon, and DuPont.
 The Memorial Fund’s dedicated staff members bring diverse backgrounds and skills to the organization’s mission.
-The Memorial Fund does not receive taxpayer dollars for its day-to-day operations, but relies on the generous contributions of the public.
+The Memorial Fund does not receive taxpayer dollars for its day-to-day operations, but relies on the generous contributions from the public.